The Dyke of Sean – a third monumental wall crossing the Ness

 On a 1772 map, produced after the survey of the Ness by Sir Joseph Banks, a “stone wall” is shown to the south-east of the Ring of Brodgar.
-This wall ran the entire width of the Ness and, if the map is correct, continued into the Harray loch.
+This wall also ran the entire width of the Ness and, if the map is correct, continued into the Harray loch.

-The wall appears again – unnamed – on an 1812 map of Stenness and in 1852 is described as a “dilapidated dike” on the map produced following the topographic survey carried out by Lieutenant F. W. L. Thomas, the commander of the Royal Navy survey ship Woodlark and a pioneering photographer who took the earliest photos of St Kilda.
+The wall appears again – unnamed – on an 1812 map of Stenness and, in 1849, is described as a “dilapidated dike” on the map produced following the topographic survey carried out by Lieutenant F. W. L. Thomas, the commander of the Royal Navy survey ship Woodlark.

 This wall is long gone but all three maps show it with a single entrance, aligned to the Ring of Brodgar’s south-eastern causeway (albeit roughly in the less-than-accurate 18th century document).
 Through this gap, wrote Capt.
 Thomas, the “road to Sandwick and Birsa (sic) ran”.